| | |

 Do you need to use a primer when spraying cabinet hardware?

-If you want your cabinet hardware to last, then we do recommend using a light coat of spray bonding primer.
-Proper cleaning and prep are equally important before painting a piece of hardware.
-If these handles don’t get touched that often, then using spray paint with primer will probably be fine.
+If you want your cabinet hardware to last, we recommend using a light coat of spray bonding primer.
+Proper cleaning and prep are the most critical steps.
+If these handles aren’t touched that often, spray paint with primer should work.

 What does hammered spray paint finish mean?

-Hammered spray paint will give you a textured look.
-This is perfect if you have imperfections on your hardware and want to hide them.
+Hammered spray paint gives your hardware a textured look.
+This is perfect if you have imperfections and want to hide them.

 What is the best primer for cabinet hardware?

-A bonding primer will do the trick and is a good idea.
-Not only will this stick better than just spray paint it also will help create a level and rust-free surface.
-Just make sure you allow the primer to dry fully for at least 30 minutes before applying your hardware color.
+A bonding primer is a good idea.
+Not only will it stick better than spray paint, but it will also help create a level and rust-free surface.
+Allow the primer to dry fully for at least 30 minutes before applying your hardware color.

 Can you spray old cabinet hinges?